-Self-DirectedLearning
+Self-Directed Learning

 You will be expected to learn independently.
-This means you must organise and learn the course content even when you are not specifically asked to do so by your lecturer or tutor.
-This involves revising the weekly course material.
-It also means you will need to find additional information for some assessment items beyond that given to you in textbooks and lecture notes, and to construct your own response to a question or topic.
+This means you must organise and engage with the course learning content even when you are not specifically asked to do so by your lecturer or tutor.
+The weekly guide will be helpful to organise your learning.
+This involves revising the weekly course learning material and completing the learning activities.
+It also means you will need to find additional information to evidence your learning (assessment) beyond that given to you, and to construct your own response to a question or topic.
 All of this requires careful planning of your time.
 Expect to spend, on average, at least 10 hours per week including class time for each of your courses.